temporalio/documentation/docs/go-create-workflows.md

 ### Special Temporal SDK functions and types

-The Temporal client library provides a number of functions and types as alternatives to some native Go functions and types.
+The Temporal Go SDK provides a number of functions and types as alternatives to some native Go functions and types.
 Usage of these replacement functions/types is necessary in order to ensure that the Workflow code execution is deterministic and repeatable within an execution context.